Encyclopedia … combined with a great Buyer's Guide!

 For given parameters of the gain medium, there can be certain restrictions on the achievable pulse parameters.
 A relatively trivial one is that a gain medium with a small gain bandwidth is not suitable for generating very short pulses.
 More surprising is e.g. the finding that mode-locked solid-state lasers have difficulties in combining a high pulse repetition rate with a high average output power, and that the additional requirement of generating sub-picosecond pulses makes this trade-off even much more demanding.
 Such constraints arise from a combination of effects and issues such as Q-switched mode locking and other kinds of instabilities, details of pulse shaping, and limitations of saturable absorbers, and are also influenced by seemingly totally unrelated issues such as the beam quality of the available pump source.

-For such reasons, a very systematic process of laser development, based on a solid quantitative understanding of all the relevant physical details and on deep experience with typical limitations, is essential for efficient product development.
-A key point is to work out a detailed laser design and to check quantitatively (usually with laser modeling on a computer) a number of issues before engaging in experimental investigations.
+For such reasons, a very systematic process of laser development, based on a solid quantitative understanding of all the relevant physical details and on extensive experience with typical limitations, is essential for efficient product development.
+A key point is to work out a detailed laser design and to check quantitatively (usually with laser modeling and simulation on a computer) a number of issues before engaging in experimental investigations.
 Without such preparations, there is a risk of getting into a combination of problems which can not simply be solved step by step.

 Some Special Achievements